50 COVID-19 deaths in Monroe County, 768 confirmed cases

 ROCHESTER, N.Y.
-(WROC) — The Monroe County Department of Health reported Sunday, one more person has died from COVID-19.
+(WROC) — One more person has died from COVID-19 locally, officials from the Monroe County Department of Health reported Sunday.

 There are now 50 confirmed COVID-19 deaths in Monroe County.